oskarrough/alivefestival/README.md

 ## Deploying

-Push the `2019` branch and it will automatically deploy via netlify.com.
+Push the `2019` branch and it will automatically deploy to alivefestival.dk via netlify.com.